top of page

 Similar to the field of speech pathology, early intervention is also critical in AVT.
 The earlier that a child is identified with hearing loss, the earlier that intervention can start.
 Children with hearing loss need the same language foundation as children with typical hearing.

 Play-based therapy with a focus on audition is a great way to build this foundation.
-Incorporating AVT strategies into play-based activities requires a lot of skill, practice and reasoning, however to the untrained eye, may appear like the clinician is “just playing”.
+Incorporating AVT strategies into play-based activities requires a lot of skill, practice, and reasoning, however to the untrained eye, may appear like the clinician is “just playing”.
 When well designed, an AVT session will look just like play, but this is where valuable learning takes place.

 Play-based therapy allows for natural parent coaching opportunities.
 By playing, the clinician and parent can incorporate listening strategies into the child’s favorite activities, making learning to listen as natural as possible through the child’s play.
 This playful environment helps the child’s listening and spoken language skills to improve at a fast rate.

-As said before, listening skills develop along side other developmental domains and therefore cannot be targeted in isolation.
-AVTs are skilled professionals that come from a range of disciplines (SLP, Audiologist, teacher of the Deaf and Hard of Hearing).
+As said before, listening skills develop alongside other developmental domains and therefore cannot be targeted in isolation.
+AVTs are skilled professionals who come from a range of disciplines (SLP, Audiologist, teacher of the Deaf and Hard of Hearing).
 In AVT, the child is seen as soon as they are identified with hearing loss and/or when parents choose the listening and spoken language approach.
 Because the primary goal is to close the gap before the child begins school, there is usually no wait time for beginning AVT.

 AVT is a family-centered approach to intervention for children with hearing loss where the clinician guides and coaches the parents to incorporate listening and AVT strategies into their daily routines.
 The goal is to teach the child to listen through natural communication and during meaningful listening activities.
 With a strong foundation of listening skills, children with hearing loss can close the gap and catch up to their peers with typically hearing.
 Early intervention is key to academic success.